Llandarcy Oil Refinery: Import pipeline

 Crude oil was originally imported through the purpose-built Queen’s Dock at Swansea, capable of handling tankers of up to 28,000 D.W.T.
 To accommodate larger tankers then being developed, a new jetty below Fort Popton and a new terminal was constructed at Angle Bay in Milford Haven, Pembrokeshire in 1962.
 The terminal could handle tankers of up to 100,000 D.W.T.
 (Dead Weight Tons).
 Crude oil was pumped from the jetties to five storage tanks built within the Fort and then to the tank farm at Kilpaison (51°40'29"N 5°02'47"W) on the south east edge of Angle Bay and then to Llandarcy through a new pipeline, from November 1960.
 The specification of the Angle Bay to Llandarcy refinery pipeline was as follows.

 Location

 The site of the refinery, which covered 650 acres, was off the Llandarcy Interchange (Junction 43) of the present-day M4, near the B4290 and Skewen.
-The area is known as Coedffranc.
+The area is known as Coedffranc and Coed Darcy.
 To the south, off the A483, is Crymlyn Burrows.